For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

 On Day 2 the local authority must serve on the other parties (but must not file with the court unless expressly directed to do so) the application form and annex documents as set out above, together with the 'evidential checklist documents'.
 These are evidential and other documents which already exist on the local authority's files, including:

 In the revised Public Law Outline, both the filing and service of documents is more focused, with a concentration on what is relevant, central and key, rather than what is peripheral or historical.
 Local authority materials are expected to be much shorter than previously, and they should be more focused on analysis than on history and narrative.
-Even if there has been local authority involvement with the family extending over many years, both the social work Chronology and the summary of the background circumstances as set out in the social work statement must be kept appropriately short, focusing on the key significant historical events and concerns and rigorously avoiding all unnecessary detail.
+Even if there has been local authority involvement with the family extending over many years, both the social work Chronology, preferably a cultural genogram, and the summary of the background circumstances as set out in the social work statement must be kept appropriately short, focusing on the key significant historical events and concerns and rigorously avoiding all unnecessary detail.

 Documents must be recent - restricted to the most recent, limited to those from the last 2 years.
 Documents need not be served or listed if they are older than 2 years before issue of the proceedings, unless reliance is placed on them in the local authority's evidence.